hannahgooding/hannahgooding/getting-into-tech.md

 - If you find a resource particularly difficult to learn from, try something else.
 Don't just stick at something that isn't working because it feels like "giving up".
 Everyone learns in their own way.
 - Find other people to code with.
 You can learn really important skills like pair programming and version control which you can't learn on your own.
 You also question and prove your knowledge when you have to explain your code to others.
-- Join coding communities and attend meet-ups (there are virtual ones) to find people to connect with and ask questions.
+- Join coding communities and attend meet-ups (there are virtual ones) or conferences to find people to connect with and ask questions.
 - Find a mentor who you identify with who can give you some direction.
 - If you have Twitter you can start tweeting about your coding journey, the tech community is very supportive on there - I would recommend looking at the #100DaysOfCode and #CodeNewbie tags.
 - Blogging your coding journey can help you keep track of your learning.
 This can be in any form, during my bootcamp I got given the tip to post a "today I learned" everyday which I did on [Wordpress](https://hannahwsgooding.wordpress.com/).
 These can also be daily/weekly tweets, or public posts to forums like [Dev.to](https://dev.to/).